Federal Income Tax Withholding

 The IRS encourages everyone to use the Withholding Calculator to perform a quick “paycheck checkup” for federal income tax.
 This is even more important this year because of changes to tax law in 2018.
 The calculator helps you identify your federal tax withholding to make sure you have the right amount of federal income tax withheld from your paycheck at work.

-Payments subject to Vermont Withholding Tax include wages, pensions, annuities.
+Payments subject to Vermont tax withholding include wages, pensions, and annuities.
 Other payments are generally subject to Vermont income tax withholding if the payments are subject to Federal tax withholding and the payments are made to:

 Payments for Tax Withheld

 Generally, your payment frequency will mirror your Federal payment frequency; for example, if you are required to pay your Federal Withholding Tax semiweekly, you are required to pay the Vermont Withholding Tax semiweekly.

 You should pay the tax when you file Form WHT-436, Quarterly Withholding Reconciliation (see below):

 You must pay withholding tax for the month by the 25th day of the following month.
 (Exception: January’s payment is due the 23rd day of February, but extended to the following Monday if the 23rd occurs on a weekend).
 For example, withholding tax for the month of June must be paid by July 25.
 You should pay the first and second months by their due dates as stated above.
 The third payments should be made when you file Form WHT-436, Quarterly Withholding Reconciliation.

 Tax withheld for pay dates on Wednesday, Thursday, or Friday is due the following Wednesday.
 Tax withheld for all other pay dates is due the following Friday.
 The due date for payments will not usually coincide with the due date for Form WHT-436, Quarterly Withholding Reconciliation.